saggitar/ubi-interact-python-package/docs/source/getting-started.rst

    :lines: 28-33
    :dedent: 12

-Now just start every thing in the `asyncio` event loop.
-Here we use a :class:`~codestare.async_utils.TaskNursery` to handle signals (e.g. when the user presses ``Ctrl+C`` in the shell) for us.
+Now just start everything in the `asyncio` event loop.
+You can use a :class:`~codestare.async_utils.TaskNursery` to handle signals (e.g. when the user presses ``Ctrl+C`` in the shell) for us.

 .. _example: